sonic-net/SONiC/doc/kubernetes/Kuberenetes-support.md

 *This discussion here is to record the challenge to solve and kick off the brainstorming with a proposal.*

 The manifests set the runtime environment for a docker.
 This include, name, mounts, environment variables, and more.
-A sample manifest [here](https://github.com/renukamanavalan/SONiC/blob/kube_systemd/doc/kubernetes/snmp_pod_manifest.yaml)
+A sample manifest is [here](https://github.com/renukamanavalan/SONiC/blob/kube_systemd/doc/kubernetes/snmp_pod_manifest.yaml) for reference.

 In SONiC these runtime environment are hard coded in the systemd's start command as part of `docker create`, inside the bash script's (e.g. /usr/bin/snmp.sh) start() function.